medoidai/skrobot/README.md

 #### Features Selected

-*The selected feature column indexes from the transformed data when a preprocessor is used:*
+*The selected column indexes from the transformed features (this is generated when a preprocessor is used):*

 ![Image 35](static/image-35.png)

-*The selected feature column names from the original data when no preprocessor is used:*
+*The selected column names from the original features (this is generated when no preprocessor is used):*

 ![Image 36](static/image-36.png)